 Peter Dworok is a landscape artist from England.
-Their work ranges from, 'River Brittle, Isle of Skye' to 'Northern Light, Loch Brittle, Isle of Skye' and we are delighted to offer free worldwide delivery on theirs paintings.
+His work includes ‘River Snizort, Isle of Skye' and ‘Glen Sligachan, Isle of Skye'.
+We are delighted to offer free worldwide delivery on his paintings.

 "Dworok's work is an incredible example of capturing the beauty of nature.
-I love his use of light informs the gorgeous pastel colours in his artworks, he creates and almost ethereal atmosphere in his paintings."
-Claire - Gallery Assistant
+I love how his use of light informs the gorgeous pastel colours and creates an ethereal atmosphere in his paintings."
+Claire, Gallery Assistant

 ‘I have always had an interest in the landscape, especially dramatic landscapes, those that have an underlying threat to human settlement.
 Where the line of the hills gets lost in a leaden, storm ridden sky and a glimpse of sunshine on the horizon promises a brief interlude to the wind and rain of a passing storm.
 It is these glimpses that I attempt to capture, the moment in time when the light creates an ephemeral landscape, a landscape in transition that a moment later would have changed completely.
 The Lakes, the Moors and the Isle of Skye have all of the landscape characteristics that I look for.
 They provide the backdrop to this changing drama of light and shade that I attempt to capture.
 The paintings, in oils, reflect the colour and tone that the weather brings to the landscape and the seasonal changes in mood and light.
 The paintings comprise of various layers of paint, the depth of tone and variation in texture being dependent upon the thickness of application.
 Other materials are used to create the textured surfaces that both contrast and compliment the areas created using more traditional painting techniques.’